Hitting the Jackpot with a Casino and Online Gaming Merchant Account

 Using a chargeback mitigation program, like the one offered by EMB, is one of the best ways to avoid a significant number of chargebacks.
 EMB’s chargeback mitigation program can cut a business’ chargeback ratio by one-fourth.
 This means four out of every 12 potential chargebacks can be mitigated by using this program.

-EMB’s elite alert and prevention system was created specifically for high-risk merchants, such as online gaming and casino businesses.
+EMB’s elite alert and chargeback prevention system was created specifically for high-risk merchants, such as online gaming and casino businesses.
 EMB partnered with Verifi and its new Cardholder Dispute Resolution Network (CDRN) and Ethoca’s alert system to provide businesses with a system that allows businesses to resolve credit card transaction disputes directly.
 It works because CDRN works directly with card issuers and banks, allowing merchants to achieve the highest rate of chargeback resolutions.

 Casino and online gaming categories